tgerighty/AGENTS.md/typescript.md

 - NEVER start the development server with pnpm dev yourself. there is no reason to do so, even with &

+- When creating classes do not add setters and getters for a simple private field. instead make the field public directly so user can get it or set it himself without abstractions on top

 - if you encounter typescript lint errors for an npm package, read the node_modules/package/\*.d.ts files to understand the typescript types of the package. if you cannot understand them, ask me to help you with it.

 ```ts